 - 2. Place the hand-held transmitter 1 to 3 in (3 to 8 cm) away from the HomeLink® button you wish to program while keeping the HomeLink® indicator light in view. - 3.
 Simultaneously press and hold both the Homelink® button you want to program and the hand-held transmitter button. - 4.
 Continue to hold both buttons and observe the indicator light.
 The Homelink® indicator will flash slowly and then rapidly after HomeLink® has received the frequency signal from the hand-held transmitter.
-Release both buttons after the indicator light changes - 5.
-Press and hold the programmed HomeLink® button and observe the indicator light.
+Release both buttons after the indicator light changes from slow to rapid. - 5.
+Press and hold the programmed HomeLink® button and observe the indicator light. - If the indicator light stays on constantly, programming is complete and the garage door/device should activate when the HomeLink® button is pressed.